 PS 183 Manhattan is a five-story building encompassing 49,000 square feet.
 The school was built in 1903 and currently serves over 600 students in kindergarten through fifth grade.
+Nelligan White's design remediates the issue of continued water penetration in the building while preserving and restoring the school's historic character.

 As part of the investigatory work for this project, Nelligan White carefully observed, recorded, and mapped exterior and interior damage at the school.
 Exterior and interior exploratory probes and spray tests were conducted.
 Laboratory testing of face brick, face brick mortar, backup brick and backup brick mortar for compressive strength, absorption, and chemical composition was requested.
 Based on our findings, we repaired and replaced bastion caps, parapets, face brick and terra cotta elements running from the top of the windows of the fourth floor and continuing on to the top level.

-The preservation goals for this project included the removal of alterations that have occurred over the course of the building’s history which have changed the historic character of the property.
 Nelligan White recommended the restoration of the structural and water-tight integrity of the building enclosure, particularly the street façade, parapets, and roof.
 Because the original distinctive features have been removed or altered, replacement of missing features was substantiated by documentary, physical, or pictorial evidence.
 All considerations were in accordance with SOTI Standards for Rehabilitation and Restoration.